gideonibemerejr/New-Project-Directories/README.md

-# Creating New Project Directories
+# Scaffold

 This README is for macOS only.

 ## Introduction

-This serves as a way to add some Shell Scripts and a few aliases to create simple new project directories that contains all necessary folders for organized creativity.
+Scaffold  is a way to add some shell scripts and a few aliases to create simple new project directories that contains all necessary folders for organized creativity.
 We will be taking in a single variable, the project title, to name each root folder we create using the script(s).
 The directory structure uses the following structure:

 1. Assets -- with Photos, Typography, and Inspirations as subdirectories
 2. Design -- for the UI/UX files